 Often, when clients come for counseling, they find solutions and motivation for the challenges they face, and tools for the future.
 They discover things about themselves they didn’t know before, making them feel more resilient and confident.

-Each client, whether couple, individual or child, can expect to receive therapeutic support based on the presenting needs, and a customized plan to address those needs.
+Each client, whether an individual or a couple, can expect to receive therapeutic support based on the presenting needs, and a customized plan to address those needs.

 Because I am trained both as a counselor and coach, I am able to provide both services.
 However, there are some differences and limitations to both that I’ll explain here.

 Counseling is a therapeutic process that helps clients identify and resolve emotional and psychological problems that cause disordered functioning.
 To be diagnosed with anything, from diabetes to PTSD, one must have quantifiable symptoms that meet the criteria for the ailment.
-I, as a Mental Health Counselor am trained to treat some of the most common psychological problems such as anxiety, depression and trauma related disorders, as well as partner relationship problems.
+As a Mental Health Counselor, I am trained to treat some of the most common psychological problems such as anxiety, depression and trauma-related disorders, as well as partner relationship problems.

 A person coming to me for counseling will most likely be experiencing symptoms of anxiety or depression related to relationship, work or past traumatic problems.
 Together, we will create a treatment plan and then we will work together to discover the cause of the distress, reduce the symptoms, gain insight, and solve the problems so she can get back to functioning well.

 Coaching, on the other hand, is not an adequate treatment for diagnosable disorders.
 Rather it should be used for goal achievement and support.
-Coaching, as a modality, is usually faster paced, forward looking, and thought provoking.
-Coaching helps its clients get out of their own way to attain the future, the relationships, the life the client wants.
+Coaching, as a modality, is usually faster-paced, forward-looking, and thought-provoking.
+Coaching helps its clients get out of their own way to attain the future, the relationships, and the life the client wants.

 A person calling me for coaching will most likely be experiencing a current challenge in his/her relationship or work, and wants to work through the challenge in the best way possible.
 Maybe he/she wants to make some changes but needs help identifying the values, the rewards and consequences involved with each change.
 Coaching also gives the client a level of accountability and encouragement needed for forward progress.